sagepublishing/TFIDF_vis/README.md

 - find referees for a new submission (i.e. the authors of similar papers that have already been published will likely be suitable referees)
 - find suitable journals for the transfer desk

-An input query can be any piece of text, but in this case for simplicity, I've simply made it so that inputs are pdf documents.
+An input query can be any piece of text, but in this case, for simplicity, I've simply made it so that inputs are pdf documents.

 To use the search engine:
 1. Create a 2 new folders: 'new_subs' and then 'pdf' inside 'new_subs'